Point of care diagnostics: navigating systems architectures

 on LinkedIn:

 Diagnostic testing is rapidly moving out of the lab and into the hands of untrained users.
-But developing the system architecture for a
+But developing the system architecture for a high-performance test that is also easy to use is a complex challenge.

 A great example of advancements in point-of-care (PoC) testing is the pregnancy test.
 In the 1970s, Wampole’s 10-step test took two hours by a trained lab technician.
 Today it is carried out in minutes in the privacy of your own home using an off-the-shelf disposable device.